lankydan/lankydanblog-jamstack/content/blog/2020/kotlin/java-friendly-default-parameters/index.md

 You can work around the limitations of `@JmvOverloads`.
 Doing so requires you to think about how your functions will be used and what combinations of parameters will be frequently used.

-I have listed points for you to consider when writing a function annotated with `@JvmOverloads`:
+Below are some points for you to consider when writing a function annotated with `@JvmOverloads`:

 1. Order the arguments in order of importance, the first as the most important and decreasing as they go on.